1. Timelines

 Genesis of the Mortal Races

 The cataclysmic energies unleashed during the Second Continuum Crisis had unforeseen consequences.
-The argent Rift Energy, though eventually sealed by the Archangels of Helion, had already seeped its corruption into the Prime Plane.
-The once-proud Vanir, Solir, Njordir, and Unknown found themselves irreversibly changed, their essence fractured and reshaped by the lingering Rift energy.
+The argent Rift Energy, though eventually sealed by the Hosts of Helion, had already seeped its corruption into the Prime Plane.
+Many of the once-proud Vanir, Solir, Njordir, and Unknown (whom managed to survive the crisis) found themselves irreversibly changed, their essence fractured and reshaped by the lingering Rift energy.
 Over generations, the elves mutated into countless mortal species, their original forms forever lost to the tides of chaos.

 • From the Njordir: Orc, Dwarf, Earth Genasi, Gem Genasi, and Gnome emerged—sturdy, enduring beings bound to the land, shaped by the echoes of their former elemental might.